ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 # Hm.

 That's not really all that comforting.
+It means that the people using the not-explicitly-specified transitive property of what is passed in after conversion to `unsigned char` to what ends being read from the file later, by the "same implementation", may be entitled to do that transformation during a binary stream.
+So long as they return the "character that is written", they consider themselves to be doing what they think is correct.
+This still brings up what the hell "transparently" means to the people operating under such an assumption, but that's English prose and not a strict definition.
+We would once again at the mercy of interpretation even if we *do* whip out the Merriam-Webster's Dictionary.
 So, still troubled by this, even after my brief interaction with the musl-libc maintainer, I decided to do what I do best: keep digging so I can get a definitive answer:

 ![A screenshot of an e-mail whose subject line reads: "[ Conformance ] fwrite/fputc, "character", and binary streams"](/assets/img/2022/04/fputc-e-mail.png)